airbusgeo/geocube/docs/user-guide/grpc.md

 Header of an image (slice of the cube)
 It describes the image, the underlying datasets and the way to recreate it from the array of byte :
 1. Append ImageHeader.data and ImageChunk.data from part=0 to part=nb_parts-1
-2. If compression=True, decompresss the array of bytes using deflate
+2. If compression=True, decompress the array of bytes using deflate
 3. Cast the result to the dtype using byteOrder
 4. Reshape the result